-- For nine-month faculty the contract period is generally from August 15 through May 15.
-The specific dates of the contract period in any one case are based on the faculty member’s employment contract.
+- For nine-month faculty, the contract period is generally from August 15 through May 15.
+Otherwise, the specific dates of the contract period are based on the employee’s employment contract.

 3.2 Outside-the-contract Period

-- For nine-month faculty this period is generally from May 16 through August 14.
-The specific dates of the time outside-the-contract period in any one case are based on the faculty member’s employment contract.
+- For nine-month faculty, this period is generally from May 16 through August 14.
+Otherwise, the specific dates of the time outside-the-contract period are based on the employee’s employment contract.